chef/chef/docs/dev/design_documents/resource_load_and_converge_methods.md

 ### `load_current_value`: in-place resource load

-When using `action`, one needs a way to load the *actual* system value of the resource, so that it can be compared to the desired value and a decision made as to whether to change anything.
+When using `action`, one needs a way to load the *actual* system value of the resource, so that it can be compared to the desired value, and a decision made as to whether to change anything.

 When the resource writer defines `load_current_value` on the resource class, it can be called to load the real system value into the resource.
 Before any action runs, this will be used by `load_current_resource` to load the resource. `action` will do some important work before calling the new method: